15 Jan Making Together

 Established and emerging makers are working with early-years children (0-5 years) and their families in an open-ended way, exploring the processes and techniques used by artists who work in textiles, metal and clay.
 The project will provide an opportunity for children, parents, carers and grandparents to explore and make together.

 There are three sets of workshops, each focussing on a different material.
 The workshops take place at Birmingham Settlement in Aston, Birmingham during spring and early summer and are free.
-Find out more details and how to book here.

 Three pairs of artists are working with us:

 Tusheeta David is an established jewellery designer who also works in textiles.
 Tusheeta will be working with textile artist Amarah Simms, who uses a wide range of materials to create texture, surface and natural forms in her work.
 Their residency will explore textiles through re-purposing and re-cycling a range of domestic fabrics that are easily available, incorporating a wide variety of textile-making techniques including knotting, patchwork, quilling, wrapping, sewing and embroidery.

 Theresa Nguyen is an established artist silversmith, creating a wide range of pieces inspired by natural forms.
 Theresa will be working with Hannah Brown, a designer maker specialising in sculptural surface design.
 Their residency will explore the material properties of metal in an open-ended and versatile way, incorporating techniques such as mark-making, embossing and stamping, and using a range of tools and materials including pattern-chasing punches, textured hammers, wire, fabric, lace and paper.